Williams FW32: Rounds 1-10

-The season started off with Barrichello finishing 10th at the Bahrain Grand Prix, while Hulkenberg made a mistake at turn 6 and skidded across the track, but recovered to 14th.
-In the next rounds, Barrichello finished 9th in Australia, while Hulkenberg was involved in a first-lap incident with Kamui Kobayashi, after the Japanese driver's front wing failed and sent him into the barrier, rebounding into the path of Hülkenberg.
+The season started off with Barrichello finishing 10th at the Bahrain Grand Prix, while Hülkenberg made a mistake at turn 6 and skidded across the track, but recovered to 14th.
+In the next rounds, Barrichello finished 9th in Australia, while Hülkenberg was involved in a first-lap incident with Kamui Kobayashi, after the Japanese driver's front wing failed and sent him into the barrier, rebounding into the path of Hülkenberg.

 At the third round in Malaysia, Hülkenberg made it to Q3 for the first time, qualifying in 5th place; out-qualifying teammate Barrichello for the first time.
-Barrichello stalled at the start due to an overheating clutch, while Hulkenberg started well.
+Barrichello stalled at the start due to an overheating clutch, while Hülkenberg started well.
 He looked set to finish eleventh in the race until Fernando Alonso blew his engine three laps from the end, thus promoting Hülkenberg to tenth place and with the new-for-2010 points system, Hülkenberg scored his first ever Formula One points.
 The car looked to be a good midfield contender, but in China the cars both finished in non-points positions.

 At the Spanish Grand Prix, Barrichello was knocked out in Q1 for the first time.
 He claimed he had been unable to understand his engineer while out on the circuit.
 The Circuit de Catalunya has a history of radio-related problems.
 In the race, Williams gambled on a two-stop strategy for Hülkenberg, a mistake that shunted the German driver down the order where he was caught up in a duel with a struggling Rosberg.
 Barrichello benefited from Lewis Hamilton's late crash to score two points, finishing in 9th, despite starting 18th on the grid and equalled Ayrton Senna's record of highest-scoring Brazilian driver in Formula One.
 Williams felt the new Cosworth CA2010 was not good enough and demanded Cosworth to improve the new engine in every area.